jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 The `@requireAuth` string you see after the `Query` and `Mutation` types is a [schema directive](https://www.graphql-tools.com/docs/schema-directives) which says that in order to access this GraphQL query the user is required to be authenticated.
 We haven't added authentication yet, so this won't have any effect—anyone will be able to query it, logged in or not, because until you add authentication the function behind `@requireAuth` always returns `true`.

 What's `CreateContactInput` and `UpdateContactInput`?
-Redwood follows the GraphQL recommendation of using [Input Types](https://graphql.org/graphql-js/mutations-and-input-types/) in mutations rather than listing out each and every field that can be set.
+Cedar follows the GraphQL recommendation of using [Input Types](https://graphql.org/graphql-js/mutations-and-input-types/) in mutations rather than listing out each and every field that can be set.
 Any fields required in `schema.prisma` are also required in `CreateContactInput` (you can't create a valid record without them) but nothing is explicitly required in `UpdateContactInput`.
 This is because you could want to update only a single field, or two fields, or all fields.
 The alternative would be to create separate Input types for every permutation of fields you would want to update.
 We felt that only having one update input type was a good compromise for optimal developer experience.

 :::info